 Our Governing Body

-The governing body is made up of 12 members, comprising 2 Parent Governors elected by parents; 1 Local Authority Governor appointed by Cambridgeshire County Council; 3 Foundation Governors appointed by Ely Diocesan Board of Education; the Head Teacher; 1 Staff Governor elected by staff; and 2 Co-Opted Governors and 2 Associate Governors appointed by the governing body itself.
+The governing body is made up of 12 members, comprising 2 Parent Governors elected by parents; 1 Local Authority Governor appointed by Cambridgeshire County Council; 3 Foundation Governors appointed by Ely Diocesan Board of Education; the Head Teacher; 1 Staff Governor elected by staff; and 4 Co-Opted Governors and 1 Associate Governor appointed by the governing body itself.

 The governing body also has the opportunity to appoint Associate Members, who do not vote, but add their skills and expertise to the work we do.
 Becoming an Associate is also a useful way of getting to know the work of the governing body before committing to becoming a full Governor.